jheare/OluridaSurvey2014/README.md

 ---
 **Files Contained in _script_ directory**

-Figure002-003-temperature-plots.R  -  R script tp create minimum and maximum temperature graphs for all 4 sites combined
+Figure002-003-temperature-plots.R  -  R script to create minimum and maximum temperature graphs for all 4 sites combined.

 Figure004ABCD-Kaplan-meier-stats-plot-all.R  -  R script to produce Kaplan meier figures.(Makes 4 individual figures that were combined to make Figure 4)

-Figure005-006-007--011-sizedist-stats-plot.R  -   R script to create boxplots for size at all sites.
+Figure005-006-007-014-sizedist-stats-plot.R  -   R script to create boxplots for size at all sites.
 Also creates dotplot for SL at brooding.

+Figure008-009-010-growthrate-plots.R  -  R script to create growth rate line graphs.

-Figure008-percbrood-temp-plot-OysterBay.R  -- R script to generate percent brooding with temperature overlay for Oyster Bay (Does not produce second Y axis label.
+Figure011-percbrood-temp-plot-OysterBay.R  -- R script to generate percent brooding with temperature overlay for Oyster Bay (Does not produce second Y axis label.
 Must be manually added)

-Figure009-percbrood-temp-plot-Fidalgo.R  - R script to generate percent brooding with temperature overlay for Fidalgo Bay (Does not produce second Y axis label.
+Figure012-percbrood-temp-plot-Fidalgo.R  - R script to generate percent brooding with temperature overlay for Fidalgo Bay (Does not produce second Y axis label.
 Must be manually added)

-Figure010-percbrood-temp-plot-ClamBay.R  -- R script to generate percent brooding with temperature overlay for Manchester (Does not produce second Y axis label.
+Figure013-percbrood-temp-plot-ClamBay.R  -- R script to generate percent brooding with temperature overlay for Manchester (Does not produce second Y axis label.
 Must be manually added)

+Oyster-drill-analysis.R  -  R script used to analyze drill mortality data.